 Services

-Treatment of the entire spectrum of neurological disorders with a special focus on minimally invasive therapy, spinal surgery, pain management procedures and many other neurosurgical procedures.
+Treatment of the entire spectrum of neurosurgical disorders with a special focus on minimally invasive therapy (MIC), spinal surgery, pain management procedures and many other neurosurgical procedures.

 Spinal surgery